pierrejay/esp32-tailbridge/README.md

 3. When prompted, get a Tailscale authentication key from your [Tailscale admin console](https://login.tailscale.com/admin/settings/keys)
 4. The script will generate a WireGuard configuration for your ESP32
+5. The Tailscale node for ESP32 will be commissioned and appear in your Tailscale admin panel

 ### ESP32 Setup